pengutronix/genimage/README.rst

 :align:			Partition alignment.
 Defaults to 512 bytes
 :partition-table:	Boolean.
 If true, writes a partition table.
 If false, no
-			partition table is generated, and the ``in-partition-table`` option for each partition is ignored.
+			partition table is generated.
 Defaults to true.
+			Deprecated: use ``partition-table-type`` instead.
+:partition-table-type:	Define what kind of partition table should be used.
+			Valid options are:
+			 * ``none``: No partition table at all.
+In this case, the ``in-partition-table`` option for each partition is ignored.
+			 * ``mbr``: Legacy DOS/MBR partition table
+			 * ``gpt``: GUID Partition Table
+			 * ``hybrid``: A hybrid MBR/GPT partition table.
+Partitions with an explicit `partition-type` will be placed in in the MBR table.
+At most 3 such partitions are allowed.
+This limit does not effect the maximum number of GPT partition entries in the same image.
 :extended-partition:	Number of the extended partition.
 Contains the number of the
 			extended partition between 1 and 4 or 0 for automatic.
 Defaults to 0.